 What Millet to Use in Porridge

 Technically, millets are not grains, but seeds of a family of grasses.
 Therefore, the millets you find in the grocery stores could come in different varieties depending on what kind is cultivated by the farmers.
 The packaging never list the type of millets, and the store staff generally aren’t aware at all that there are different varieties of millets.
 It is helpful to know what you are looking for.

-Regular grocery stores in North America may carry foxtail millet, but more often they will be selling proso millets, because proso millet is the most commonly grown millet variety in the USA.
+Regular grocery stores in North America often will be selling proso millets, because proso millet is the most commonly grown millet variety in the USA.
 In Toronto, I haven’t yet come across Canadian grown millets at all.

 Proso millet is pale yellow with a rougher texture and a woodier taste than the foxtail millet.
 Proso millet may not make the best creamy porridge, but is still good for making millet rice and salad.
 There are a few other varieties of millets out there, but they are even harder to find around.

-More healing recipes from Traditional Chinese Medicine (TCM):
+Related: More Healing Recipes from Traditional Chinese Medicine (TCM)

 - 4 cup water

 - Cover the washed millets with 4 cups of water in a pot.
 Add more water if you prefer thinner porridge.

 - Bring the pot to a boil and let it simmer with lid on for 30 mins.
 Stir once in a while to prevent the millets from sticking.

 - The ratio of millets to water is based on the use of foxtail millets.